Prescriptions

 Acute prescriptions

-Acute medications are items which the GP has decided you can NOT order on a regular repeat prescription.
-These require longer to process because the GP needs to review your medical records to determine the appropriateness of the medication you have requested
+Acute medications are items you cannot order on a regular repeat prescription.
+Acute medications take longer to process.
+This is because your doctor needs to make sure you still need the medication you have requested.

 Please allow three full working days (72 hours) for acute prescriptions to be processed.
 Remember to take weekends and bank holidays into account.